Mathematical economics: Differential calculus

 Vilfredo Pareto analyzed microeconomics by treating decisions by economic actors as attempts to change a given allotment of goods to another, more preferred allotment.
 Sets of allocations could then be treated as Pareto efficient (Pareto optimal is an equivalent term) when no exchanges could occur between actors that could make at least one individual better off without making any other individual worse off.
 Pareto's proof is commonly conflated with Walrassian equilibrium or informally ascribed to Adam Smith's Invisible hand hypothesis.
 Rather, Pareto's statement was the first formal assertion of what would be known as the first fundamental theorem of welfare economics.
-These models lacked the inequalities of the next generation of mathematical economics.